#1 – DO THIS FIRST (whatever the problem is) ..

-Android – run the ‘Settings’ app, tap ‘System’, tap ‘Advanced’, tap ‘System update’ and apply an update to the operating system if one is available
+Android – run the ‘Settings’ app, tap ‘System’, tap ‘Advanced’, tap ‘System update‘ and apply an update if one is available

 Apple – run the ‘Settings’ app, tap ‘General’, tap ‘Software update’.
 If an update is displayed, tap ‘Download and install’.